 You can easily create, edit, or delete appointments using the built-in appointment editor.

-The scheduler context menu displays shortcut options to add, edit, and delete appointments during user interactions, such as right-clicking appointments, time slots, and month cells.
+The WinUI Scheduler context menu displays shortcut options to add, edit, and delete appointments during user interactions, such as right-clicking appointments, time slots, and month cells.
 Use built-in RoutedUICommands to handle the context menu options.

 You can quickly extend or reduce an appointment’s start and end times by resizing the appointment.